NamrataTadanki/QB_Hackathon/README.md

 # How Data & AI can help detect Methane emissions
-**Centrale - Essec Tech Challenge with Quantum Black, AI by McKinsey** *4 days hackathon.*
+**Centrale - Essec Tech Challenge with Quantum Black, AI by McKinsey.**

+*4 days hackathon.*

 The dataset consists of 430 satellite images from SRON Netherlands Institute for Space Research available at https://earth.sron.nl/methane-emissions/ .
 The images were of size 64x64 in greyscale.